np-core/np-signal/README.md

 ## Container

 [`Signal`](https://github.com/np-core/containers) environments are available for `Docker` and `Singularity` containers, as for instance configured in the default configuration file [`configs/nextflow.config`](https://github.com/np-core/configs/blob/master/nextflow.config).
-You can specifify a `Docker` container tag or `Singularity` image file path from the command-line using the `--container` parameter, e.g. using the hosted `Docker` container (`np-core/signal`).
+You can specifify a `Docker` container tag or `Singularity` [tags or image files] with the `--container` parameter or the native `-with-docker` or `-with-singularity` Nextflow command line flags.

 ## Basecalling